Nikon 1 V2 Comparison Review

 The Nikon 1 V2 is a mirrorless interchangeable lens camera that was revealed to the public in October 2012 and is equipped with an one-inch sensor.
 It offers a resolution of 14.2 megapixel.

 Is the Nikon 1 V2 a good camera?
-The V2 has a Camera Elo of 1772.
+The V2 has a Camera Elo of 1686.
 This rating puts the V2 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (one inch cameras), the V2 also ranks below average. – Well, the Nikon 1 V2 is more than 6 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (one inch cameras), the V2 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon 1 V2 is more than 10 years old, and there have been many other good digital cameras released since 2012.

 |Nikon 1 V2|